tldr-pages/tldr/pages/common/parquet-tools.md

 `parquet-tools merge {{path/to/parquet1}} {{path/to/parquet2}} {{path/to/target_parquet}}`

-- Print the count of rows in Parquet file(s):
+- Print the count of rows in a Parquet file:

 `parquet-tools rowcount {{path/to/parquet}}`